prometheus/docs/content/docs/guides/ssh-portforwarding.md

 #### 2.)
 Create new user on prometheus host

-In order to create a new, unprivileged user, as root on your prometheus host, run:
+In order to create a new unprivileged user as root on your prometheus host run:

 ```
 root@prometheus:~# adduser prometheus-tunnel